corcor27/Introduction_to_R/_episodes/12-help-rstudio.md

 - "Know where to look for answers and how to ask the right questions"
 keypoints:
 - "You will get stuck at some point, needing help is a case of when not if."
-- "Help is available put is is important you have done your due diligence and are asking for help in the correct places and in the correct format."
+- "Help is available, but it is important you have done your due diligence and are asking for help in the correct places and in the correct format."
 ---

 ## What do I do when I need help?